-Whilst pain during intercourse can be distressing, it is rarely an urgent issue.
+Whilst pain during sex can be distressing, it is rarely an urgent issue.
 "Urgent help is only required when any pain is combined with severe bleeding," explains Anthanasias.

 The first port of call for women suffering from painful sex is usually the GP, who will check for infection or injury and make a referral to a specialist if necessary.
 However, those suffering from painful sex can also visit a genitourinary medicine (GUM) clinic.